arkhan/awesome-freedesktop/README.md

 you can also uncomment the two lines that insert the Debian menu together with the rest of the items.

+  local freedesktop = require('freedesktop') -- put this in the top of your configuration

   -- applications menu
-  require('freedesktop.utils')
   freedesktop.utils.terminal = terminal -- default: "xterm"
-  freedesktop.utils.icon_theme = 'gnome' -- look inside /usr/share/icons/, default: nil (don't use icon theme)
-  require('freedesktop.menu')
-  -- require("debian.menu")
+  -- require("debian.menu") -- if you are using debian

   menu_items = freedesktop.menu.new()
   myawesomemenu = {